Prasadlokhande-880/DynamicFormGeneratorNPM-pakage/README.md

+Here is the updated README file without the custom CSS part and with instructions to set up Tailwind CSS for the Dynamic Form Generator:

+---

 # Dynamic Form Generator

 The **Dynamic Form Generator** is a versatile tool for creating dynamic, customizable forms in Angular.
 It leverages a JSON configuration to define form fields, validations, and messages, enabling seamless integration and flexibility in form design without hardcoding.